JaidedAI/EasyOCR/README.md

 Let's advance humanity together by making AI available to everyone!

-Please create issue to report bug or suggest new feature.
-Pull requests are welcome.
-Or if you found this library useful, just tell your friend about it.
+3 ways to contribute:

+**Coder:** Please send PR for small bug/improvement.
+For bigger one, discuss with us by open an issue first.
+There is a list of possible bug/improvement issue tagged with ['PR WELCOME'](https://github.com/JaidedAI/EasyOCR/issues?q=is%3Aissue+is%3Aopen+label%3A%22PR+WELCOME%22).

+**User:** Post success stories in [Book of Gratitude](https://github.com/JaidedAI/EasyOCR/issues/160) to encourage further development.
+Also post failure cases in [Book of Pain](https://github.com/JaidedAI/EasyOCR/issues/161) to help improving future model.

+**Tech leader/Guru:** If you found this library useful, please spread the word!
+(See [Yann Lecun's post](https://www.facebook.com/yann.lecun/posts/10157018122787143) about EasyOCR)

 ## Guideline for new language request